neildeo05/timevis-uplot/README.md

 If you want to use a different file instead of `test.csv`, rename the current `test.csv` to `test_old.csv`, and rename your file to `test.csv`.
 Move that file to the `data` directory

 Run `make preprocess` to preprocess this file.
 This will take a long time.

+- [ ] Incremental zoom (don't zoom all the way into level 0)
+- [ ] Separate the min/max into different timeseries (don't display them on the same tick)